jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 23. I found a woman ruling over them, and she was given of everything, and she has a magnificent throne.

-24. I found her and her people worshiping the sun, instead of Allah.
+24. I found her and her people worshiping the sun, instead of Enki.

 Satan made their conduct appear good to them, and diverted them from the path.

 25-26.
-If only they would worship Allah.
+If only they would worship Enki.

 27. He said, “We will see, whether you have spoken the truth, or whether you are a liar.